Equilevel algebras: Introduction

-Below we classify all equilevel algebras of codimension $\leq 3$ in $C^\infty(S^1, \R)$ and compute the mod 2 and rational cohomology rings of the spaces $\overline{CD}_k(S^1)$, $k \leq 3$, and the Stiefel--Whitney classes of the canonical normal bundles on these spaces.
-We also describe many higher-dimensional homology and cohomology classes (including Stiefel--Whitney classes of canonical bundles) of the spaces $\overline{CD}_k(S^1)$ for arbitrary $k$.
+A coarser classification of knot singularities was used in \cite{ks}, but singular knots of the same class of that classification can look very different geometrically.

-For a motivation of this study, see \cite{pacific}, where the Stiefel--Whitney classes of canonical vector bundles on spaces of chord diagrams in ${\mathbb R}^1$ were applied to problems in interpolation theory and knot theory.
-Namely, we estimate the minimal dimension of an approximating subspace in $C^\infty(S^1, \R)$ (or in the completed knot space $C^\infty(S^1, \R^3)$) such that any collection of $k$ chords defines in it a subspace of codimension exactly $k$ (respectively, $3k$); we also estimate the inevitable deviation from this codimension in the case of approximating subspaces of lower dimensions.
-The calculations of the present work improve these estimates in some particular cases, see Theorems \ref{corm} and \ref{corm3}.
+For any natural number $k$, we denote by $CD_k(S^1)$ the space of all codimension-$k$ subalgebras in $C^\infty(S^1, {\mathbb R})$ defined by collections of chords, and denote by $\overline{CD}_k(S^1)$ the space of all codimension-$k$ equilevel subalgebras, i.e. the closure of $CD_k(S^1)$ in the space of codimension-$k$ subalgebras.
+This space $\overline{CD}_k(S^1)$ is a compact $2k$-dimensional semialgebraic variety.
+The {\em tautological bundle} on this variety is the vector bundle whose fibers are these subalgebras.
+It is also convenient to consider the $k$-dimensional {\em normal bundle}, that is, the bundle of quotient spaces of $C^\infty(S^1, {\mathbb R})$ by the fibers of the tautological bundle.

-\begin{example} \rm The space $CD_1(S^1) \sim B(S^1, 2)$ is homeomorphic to the open Moebius band.
-Its closure $\overline{CD}_1(S^1)$ is homeomorphic to the closed Moebius band, it is obtained from $CD_1(S^1)$ by adding all subalgebras parameterized by the points $A \in S^1$ and consisting of functions satisfying the condition $f'(A)=0$.
-A cell decomposition of this space consists of four cells \unitlength 1mm , , ,
+We classify all equilevel algebras of codimension $\leq 3$ in $C^\infty(S^1, {\mathbb R})$ and compute the mod 2 and rational cohomology rings of the spaces $\overline{CD}_k(S^1)$, $k \leq 3$.
+We also describe many higher-dimensional homology and cohomology classes, including the characteristic classes of the normal bundles, of the spaces $\overline{CD}_k(S^1)$ for arbitrary $k$.